 Medium-term trend: [See AGG medium-term trend chart]

-A medium-term downtrend had started on September 7, 2017 at 110.66 and reached 105.00 on May 17, 2018.
-AGG lost 5.66 points, or 5.11%, in 36 weeks.
-The chart has formed a Falling Channel chart pattern.
-The price is near the trend support (105.26) line.
-The support is usually stronger when technical indicators are oversold.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a medium-term trend.
+A medium-term uptrend had started on May 17, 2018 at 105.00 and reached 107.00 on May 29, 2018.
+AGG gained -2.00 points, or -1.90%, in 1 weeks.
+The chart has formed a Symmetric Triangle chart pattern.
+The uptrend support line (106.25) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Weekly Technical Indicators: [See AGG weekly technical indicators chart]

-The weekly MACD line is below its signal line since September 29, 2017.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since June 1, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See AGG short-term trend chart]

 A short-term uptrend had started on August 1, 2018 at 105.51 and reached 106.36 on August 10, 2018.
 AGG gained -0.85 points, or -0.81%, in 9 days.
 The price is now at the 15.29% retracement level.

 Daily Technical Indicators: [See AGG daily technical indicators chart]